Dr. Shauhin E. AlaviPostdoc

 In another collaboration - ‘Food for thought’ - we are taking a comparative look at spatial cognition and decision making in frugivorous mammals in Panama.
 During the dry season, spider monkeys, capuchins, kinkajous and coatis rely on the same limited fruiting trees.
 I want to compare how these competing species interact with their environment and how they acquire new information and use it to make decisions.

-My dog Comet has gifted me with side project with the New Guinea Highland Wild Dog Foundation.
-Besides science and my dog, I love martial arts, weight training, Latin dancing, digital arts and playing the guitar.
+Besides science, I love my pets, martial arts, weight training, Latin dancing, digital arts and playing the guitar.